TestStack/TestStack.docs/_source/BDDfy/Usage/MethodNameConventions.md

 #####Can my step methods be static or should they be instance methods?
 BDDfy handles both cases.
 So feel free to use whatever makes sense.

-#####Where can I setup my mocks or other bits not directly related to the scenario?#####
+#####Where can I setup my mocks or other bits not directly related to the scenario?
-When unit testing you usually end up mocking a few interfaces and setting up a few things that are not necessarily related to the scenario under test; but are necessary for you to be able to test the scenario.
+When unit testing you usually end up mocking a few interfaces and setting up a few things that are not necessarily related to the scenario under test, but are necessary for you to be able to test the scenario.
 I usually put this logic into the class constructor.
 If what you are setting up is directly related to the scenario then you should put the logic in your 'Given' step(s).